This department supervises the following degree programs and certificates:

 Secondary-level students are required to take ATMO 5302, GEOL 5340, and PHYS 5372 in addition to the nine core courses.

-Ph.D. in Curriculum and Instruction – The Doctor of Philosophy in curriculum and instruction may be completed with 93 semester credit hours.
-Students may choose a concentration in one of five areas: Bilingual/English as a Second Language Education, Curriculum Studies/Teacher Education, Language and Literacy Education, Physical Education and Sports Science, or Science and Mathematics Education.
+Ph.D. in Curriculum and Instruction.
+The Doctor of Philosophy in curriculum and instruction may be completed with 93 credit hours beyond the baccalaureate.
+Students may choose a concentration in one of four areas: curriculum studies/teacher education; language, diversity, and literacy studies; physical education and sports science; or science, technology, engineering, and mathematics (STEM) education.
 Courses are taken in curriculum and instruction, the student's concentration, research methods, diversity, and technology.
 Contact the department (email@example.com) for further information.

-Online/Blended Ph.D. in Curriculum and Instruction – This degree is designed to emphasize studies in areas that are crucial to development of existing P-12 teachers, administrators, and curriculum specialists as well as college and university professors and administrators.
+Online/Blended Ph.D. in Curriculum and Instruction.
+This degree is designed to emphasize studies in areas that are crucial to development of existing P-12 teachers, administrators, and curriculum specialists as well as college and university professors and administrators.
 The program prepares students to apply, synthesize, and evaluate curriculum and instruction theory.
 Coursework is completed primarily online, but students are required to attend an on-campus orientation and three consecutive annual, two-week intensive summer sessions.
-The concentration areas available are (1) curriculum studies and teacher education and (2) science education.
-Language literacy is under development.
+The concentration areas available are (1) curriculum studies and teacher education and (2) STEM education, and (3) language, diversity, and literacy studies.
 Contact the department (firstname.lastname@example.org) for further information.

-Master Mentor – The 12-hour Master Mentor Graduate Certificate is designed to prepare experienced teachers to mentor new teachers in instructional strategies, classroom management strategies, and other aspects of daily classroom life, in addition to the policies and procedures specific to individual campuses.
-Contact: Dr. Susan Myers, 806.834.0575, firstname.lastname@example.org
+Master Mentor.
+The 12-hour Master Mentor Graduate Certificate is designed to prepare experienced teachers to mentor new teachers in instructional strategies, classroom management strategies, and other aspects of daily classroom life, in addition to the policies and procedures specific to individual campuses.
+Contact: Dr. Connie Anderson, firstname.lastname@example.org

 Margaret Price, Ph.D., Chairperson